 No harm no foul, right?

 Or is it wrong?
-Is there some slippery slope of lying, that once we’re comfortable lying to the innocent friend we’re halfway to infidelity or bank robbery?
+Is there some slippery slope of lying, that once we’re comfortable lying to an innocent friend we’re halfway to infidelity or bank robbery?
 How about the little lies we used to tell the video store clerk about why our video was two weeks late?
 “Um… I’m so sorry, we went on vacation and my daughter left this in her VCR (remember those?).
 Lie.
 Lie.
 Lie.
-We are just hoping to get some leniency and a slightly lower late-fee.
+We are just hoping to get some leniency and a slightly lower late fee.
 Wrong?
 Lying?

-In my marriage there were deeper lies.
+In my marriage, there were deeper lies.
 But often they were just as benign, in my mind.
 Not in my wife’s mind.
 And perhaps she was right.
 Well, of course, she was right for her.
 It was her boundary that was being pushed and her trust that was being broken when I tried to explain why I had “forgotten” to pick up the lawnmower on the way home.
 A little lie.
 A little distraction.
 A little deception.
 I guess for someone who’s really really sensitive to this, it’s a breach of trust.
 And over time, even these little, white lies became false indicators of my lying.

 Somehow, if I was lying about, or excluding from our discussions, that I had gotten a speeding ticket on the way home I was just a fraction of a lie away from cheating on her.
 Things escalated quickly on the speeding ticket thing.
 I hadn’t lied, had I?
 I had failed to tell her, sure, and I’d tried to just pay the ticket without a discussion, but of course, the $325 charge was going to show up on the cc statement later.

 Of course, I would be caught.
 But I didn’t want to “get into it” with her right after it happened.
-I was still pissed off and a bit freaked out that I had gotten a ticket for failing to stop at a stop sign in the middle of suburbia, and I had stopped.
-Of course I had.
-The officer was just needing to fill one more ticket and he could go back to his desk and Krispy Kremes at the station.
+I was still pissed off and a bit freaked out that I had gotten a ticket for failing to stop at a stop sign in the middle of suburbia, and I stopped.
+Of course, I had.
+The officer was just needing to fill out one more ticket and he could go back to his desk and Krispy Kremes at the station.
 Damn, was that a BIG LIE?
 Was that grounds for divorce?
 I guess if it represents an escalating pattern of lies and disappointments, it could easily be seen as a further failure on my part to be trustworthy and honest.